+Before you say “IMPOSSIBLE”.
 You don’t have to stop gravity on the planet, just the effect of gravity on your body fluids.
-Super powers could help defy this powerful force, but failing this, strapping on a compression stocking also works.
+Strapping on a compression stocking, will give you this superpower.

 Benefits were seen after just a week of wearing compression stockings.

 A cheap way to breath easier